openconfig/featureprofiles/feature/platform/transceiver/zr_tunable_parameters_test/README.md

         set in the normal range.
     *   Disable or shut down the interface on the DUT.
-    *   Verify with interfaces in down state both optics are streaming uint 0 value for frequency and decimal64 for TX output power.
+    *   Verify with interfaces in down state both optics are streaming uint 0 value for frequency.
+    *   Verify for the TX output power with interface in down state a decimal64 value of -40 dB is streamed.
     *   Re-enable the interfaces on the DUT.
     *   Verify the ZR optics tune back to the correct frequency and TX output power as per the configuration and related telemetry values are updated